Team

 Ed studied Geography as a degree at Kings College London and is a qualified Chartered Accountant (ACA).

-With over 24 years of experience at the University of Leicester's Space Research Centre, Chris brings a wealth of expertise to Perpetual Atomics.
-Throughout a distinguished career, Chris has contributed to numerous high-profile ESA, NASA and international space projects.
-His role has spanned both electronics and product assurance supporting space instrument and spacecraft integration and testing campaigns.
-Some of these projects include the Beagle 2 probe, the NASA Swift Mission, the ISRO led Astrosat mission, ESA’s Bepi Colombo mission to Mercury, James Webb MIRI space telescope as well as a number of recent European missions requiring soft X-ray imaging telescopes.
+With over 24 years of experience at the University of Leicester's Space Research Centre, Chris brings extensive expertise to Perpetual Atomics.
+His distinguished career includes contributions to numerous high-profile ESA, NASA, and international space projects, such as the Beagle 2 probe, the NASA Swift Mission, the ISRO-led Astrosat mission, ESA’s Bepi Colombo mission to Mercury, and the James Webb Space Telescope’s Mid-Infrared Instrument.
+He has also played a key role in several recent European missions involving soft X-ray imaging telescopes.

-Holding a BSc from the Open University, Chris has excelled in various pivotal roles such as Flight Electronics Technician, Electronics Engineer, and Product Assurance and Safety Engineer.
-These roles have endowed Chris with a comprehensive skill set in space technology, ensuring the highest standards of safety and quality in mission-critical environments.
+Chris holds a BSc from the Open University and has excelled in pivotal roles including Flight Electronics Technician, Electronics Engineer, and Product Assurance and Safety Engineer.
+These positions have equipped him with a comprehensive skill set in space technology, ensuring the highest standards of safety and quality in mission-critical environments.

-Chris's technical expertise dedication to advancing space research have been instrumental in the successful delivery of multiple space instruments.
-His commitment to innovation continues to drive progress in the field.
-At Perpetual Atomics, Chris looks forward to leveraging his extensive background to foster new advancements and contribute to the company's pioneering efforts in space technology.
+His technical expertise and dedication to advancing space research have been instrumental in the successful delivery of multiple space instruments.
+At Perpetual Atomics, Chris looks forward to leveraging his extensive background to drive innovation and contribute to the company’s pioneering efforts in space technology.

 Gareth is a highly accomplished Manufacturing Manager with over a decade of experience in delivering components for spaceflight.
 He has provided manufacturing support for four recent European space missions and a range of ground based telescopes and ESA projects.
 Gareth also has a strong background in conducting extensive ground-based technical development in welding processes and procedures.
 Beyond his impressive experience in aerospace, he is a co-inventor of a ground-breaking medical device, highlighting his versatility and commitment to innovation across multiple sectors.
 He adeptly leads a diverse and talented team comprising experienced CNC programmers, engineering machinists, and skilled welders who specialise in high-precision manufacturing techniques.
 This includes advanced CNC operations that are crucial for producing intricate components.